RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/GameAPI/Functions/Debugging/AddViewableVariable.md

 `value`

-:   A pointer to the value to be tracked, viewed and edited in the [Dev Menu](../../Overview/DevMenu.md).
+:   A pointer to the value to be tracked, viewed and edited in the [Dev Menu].

 `type`